lukastopiarz/kube-backup/deploy/README.md

   apiGroup: rbac.authorization.k8s.io
 ```

-Once you modify `custom-kube-backup-rbac.yaml`, cluster admin has to apply it:
+Once you modify `kube-backup-rbac.yaml`, cluster admin has to apply it:

 ```
-oc apply -f custom-kube-backup-rbac.yaml
+oc apply -f kube-backup-rbac.yaml
 ```

 ### Developer/Namespace Admin Tasks

-Set the required environment variables:
+Environment variables (Required if not set as parameters during pod run) can be populated to kube-backup secret:

 - BACKUP\_BACKEND (swift)
 - SLACK\_WEBHOOK